-To compliment the recognition and honor on earth, shepherds nearby are summoned by a chorus of Angels and have only a short distance to travel to the holy stall.
-The Kings, Wise Men, or Magi (long time tradition depicts three because of three gifts presented) present a more complex response.
-When responding to King Herod upon their caravan's arrival in Jerusalem, they ask, "Where is the one who has been born King of the Jews?
-We saw his star in the east and have come to worship him."
+To compliment the recognition and honor on earth, shepherds nearby are summoned by a chorus of angels and have only a short distance to travel to the holy stall.
+The kings, wise men, or magi (long-held tradition depicts three because of the three gifts brought) present a more complex response.
+When consulting with King Herod upon their caravan’s arrival in Jerusalem, they ask, “Where is he that is born King of the Jews? for we have seen his star in the east, and are come to worship him” (Matt.
+2:2, KJV-BRG).
 Herod probes and learns the exact time the star appeared.
-In fear of being deposed as king, Herod orders the slaughter of male children 2 years old and under in Bethlehem which tells us the Royal Visitors have been in travel mode for some time.
-Where did this elite band come from and why did they travel for months or years over hundreds or even thousands of miles to attend a newborn baby shower?
+Fearful of being deposed as king, Herod orders the slaughter of male children two years old and under in Bethlehem, which tells us the royal visitors have been in travel mode for some time (two years).
+Where did this elite band come from, and why did they travel for months or years over hundreds or even thousands of miles to attend a newborn baby shower?